-EMF cite a large number of earlier reports, but as a general point, we have found that reports and literature-reviews by researchers who are not experts in oxo-biodegradable technology show a lack of understanding of the mechanism by which oxo-biodegradable plastics acquire biodegradability, and the function of the stabilisation package.
+EMF cite a large number of reports, but as a general point, we have found that reports and literature-reviews by researchers who are not experts in oxo-biodegradable technology show a lack of understanding of the mechanism by which oxobiodegradable plastics acquire biodegradability, and the function of the stabilisation package.
 This leads to testing in conditions, and according to standards, inappropriate for oxo-biodegradable plastics.

-For example, failure to run the TIER 1 test in ASTM D6954; or failure to run that test until the TE[%] < 5% or Mw < 5000 Da; or testing under anaerobic conditions, or failure to understand that the product contains stabilisers which delay the onset of degradation, means that their attempt to study oxo-biodegradation is often confused and of little value.
+For example, failure to run the TIER 1 test in ASTM D6954; or failure to run that test until the TE[%] < 5% or Mw < 5000 Da; or testing under anaerobic conditions, or failure to understand that the product contains stabilisers which delay the onset of degradation, means that their attempt to study oxo-biodegradation is often ineffective.

-A case in point is the 2015 Michigan State University Report by Selke et al on which a BPA member-company commented at the time.7
+A case in point is the 2015 Michigan State University Report by Selke et al on which an OPA member-company commented at the time.4

 Another case in point is the 2007 Chico report.
-The author does not mention the source of "oxodegradable LDPE" used in the tests, while other materials are clearly described and the source specified.
+The author does not mention the source of "oxo-degradable LDPE" used in the tests, while other materials are clearly described and the source specified.
 It is not therefore known which OBP masterbatch was used, in which concentration, and with which stabilization package.
 One cannot therefore know the timescale for which it was designed, nor even be sure that it was oxo-biodegradable plastic at all.
 In addition, the Chico report makes the statement: "LDPE with additive is not biodegradable as it does not meet the requirements of ASTM D-6400".
-This is irrelevant, as D6400 is a standard for biodegradation in the special conditions found in industrial composting, and not for biodegradability in the open environment for which oxo-bio plastic is designed.
+This is irrelevant, as D6400 is a standard for biodegradability in the open environment for which oxo-bio plastic is designed.
 They ought to have known that the appropriate standard for OBP is ASTM D6954.

 The material studied by Chico was not abiotically degraded, as required by Tier 1 of D-6954 as a first, critical step, and it is not therefore surprising that subsequent attempts to measure biodegradation according to ASTM D-5338 showed little result.
 Further, testing the material in anaerobic conditions shows a fundamental misunderstanding of the technology, as it is axiomatic that oxygen is required.
-Finally, the Chico experiments cannot have been properly designed and/or performed, as even the Kraft paper control, PLA lids, sugar cane lids, corn starch trash bags, and Ecoflex bags showed no degradation after 60 days.
+Finally, the Chico experiments cannot have been properly designed and/or performed, as even the Kraft paper control, PLA lids, sugar cane lids, corn starch trash bags, and Ecoflex bags showed no fragmentation after 60 days.